 - Add a static image or a GIF to a song

 Now is also a great time to dive into IGTV, which allows you to upload longer video content on Instagram.
-Apart from being able to play videos that are up to 10 minutes long (or up to 60 minutes if uploaded from a computer using a verified account), IGTV is also unique because it’s designed with vertical video in mind.
+Apart from being able to play videos that are up to 10 minutes long (or up to 60 minutes if uploaded from a computer using a verified account), IGTV is also unique because it’s designed with the vertical video format in mind.
 With this kind of setup, the app creators leverage the fact that you’re holding your phone vertically, thus contributing to an improved user experience.

-The feature is only a year old but in theory, it could give YouTube a run for its money.
+The feature is only a year old but, in theory, it could give YouTube a run for its money.
 Now you have more room to connect with your audience by uploading entire music videos, Q&A sessions, album progress vlogs, as well as more detailed behind-the-scenes videos.